-When a friend is suffering from a chronic health condition such as fibromyalgia or chronic fatigue syndrome, it can be difficult to know how to help or even what to say.
+When a friend is suffering from fibromyalgia, it can be difficult to know how to help.
 The fact is that your friend probably just appreciates your support and understanding.
-Instead of finding the perfect thing to say (which may not even exist), here are a few simple things to avoid.
+Instead of finding the perfect thing to say, here are a few simple things to avoid.

 You may have to gauge whether your friend is open to receiving advice regarding natural care.
 If he or she is, then recommending upper cervical chiropractic care may be a great way to show you are interested in your friend’s well-being.
 The fact is that the top two bones of the neck can play a major role in how a person experiences pain as well as in migraine or headache occurrence.
 In fact, just about all of the symptoms of fibromyalgia are potentially related the upper cervical spine in some way.